 Lightworks is far more than a simple application for combining video clips and applying filters; it's been used to produce Hollywood movies including The King's Speech and Road to Perdition.

-It really is that impressive and powerful.
-As you would expect for such a powerhouse, this isn't an application you are going to learn or master overnight, but that's certainly not something you could hold against it.
+As you would expect for such a powerful video editor, you won't be able to master it overnight, but that's certainly not something you could hold against it.